 AKA "perpetual childhood."
 An old (and in live action, discredited) trope which was implicit in many early sitcoms that focused on the standard American Nuclear Family of father, mother and 2.4 children — the Situation necessary for the Comedy to exist was so rigidly defined that the children could not be allowed to grow up, lest the program dynamic change unrecognizably.
-After the tragedy of Anissa Jones of Family Affair who was straightjacketed by this trope which ruined her life, most live action sitcoms now just accept that their kid characters will grow up and take advantage of the story opportunities with teenage and young adult characters.
+After the tragedy of Anissa Jones of Family Affair who was straightjacketed by this trope to very unhealthy effect, most live action sitcoms now just accept that their kid characters will grow up and take advantage of the story opportunities with teenage and young adult characters.

 This later became the staple of animated series, in which it is possible to keep a character the same age year after year without major psychological harm to the actor (who, on a cartoon, is usually an adult anyway).
 Since animation doesn't require actual actors, it's much easier to keep it up in works where the creator can control the physical aspects of the characters.